ArcanaFramework/arcana/docs/source/design_analyses.rst

 * **debug** - Derivatives that would typically only need to be checked when debugging analysis workflows
 * **temp** - Data only temporarily stored to pass between pipelines

-The row frequency of the column (e.g. per-session, per-subject, per-group, etc... see :ref:`data_spaces` and :ref:`data_columns`) is specified by the ``frequency`` keyword argument, and should match the data space (see :ref:`data_spaces`) provided to the :func:`arcana.core.mark.analysis` class decorator.

-Descriptions and saliences can also be set for parameter attributes, where the saliences are drawn from :class:`.ParamSalience` enum.
+Descriptions and saliences can also be set for parameter attributes, where the saliences are drawn from :class:`arcana.core.enum.ParamSalience` enum.

 * **debug** - typically only needs to be altered for debugging
 * **recommended** - recommended to keep default value